alneberg/StatusDB_tracer/README.md

 ## To Dos
   - Create csv/tsv output
   - Need to link statusdb_view files to the python sources which can be named slightly differently
+  - Track which manual curation rows have been used to see if something is deprecated